 Imagine the joy of aimlessly wandering Vienna’s streets and then, voila – stumbling upon a legendary schnitzel haven!
 Figlmüller is renowned for not only their classic Wiener schnitzel but also their delectable signature pork Figlmüller schnitzel.
 Gorge yourself with a friend and revel in the mouthwatering schnitzel, but be warned – the portions are as enormous as the flavor!
 Don’t miss out on their Vienna-best potato salad smothered in pumpkin seed oil, which might just steal the schnitzel’s thunder.
-The only bummer?
-Not being able to carry the scrumptious leftovers back to your cozy VRBO.
+What you can’t finish you can take back to your cozy VRBO.
 You can do that here.

 Vienna State Opera

 The Vienna State Opera is one of the most famous opera houses in the world and offers a unique experience for teenagers who appreciate the arts.
 The opera house offers guided tours daily.
 You can find tickets and A schedule of tours here.

 But in my opinion, there’s no way you can visit Vienna without either seeing an opera or seeing a concert performance.
 Standing tickets are available if you’re willing to wait until the last minute to secure your admittance.
 Prices range from 13 to 500 euros.
 Tickets and schedules for performances can be found here.

 A bike tour is a fun and active way to explore the city, and several companies offer guided tours of Vienna.